Sold Out

 Mentor: Raven Chacon (Diné)

-ZIEM amplifies unstable systems of feedback and drone within a provisional sculptural structure, engaging the sonic architectures of property, healing, and control.
-Roberts draws from research into the 18th-century British land enclosure movement, reactivating the bandstand—an architectural invention of that period.
+ZIEM amplifies unstable systems of feedback and drone within a provisional sculptural structure, engaging the sonic architectures of property, healing, and control, and drawing from Roberts’ research into the 18th-century British land enclosure movement.
 Using a zero-input mixing technique (where a sound system’s output is fed back into its input), ZIEM produces oscillating drones that echo the immersive tones of a sound bath yet drift into the spectral persistence of MRIs, HVAC systems, and power transformers.

 Supported by: